webdriverio/webdriverio/packages/wdio-local-runner/README.md

 }
 ```

-Note this might save a lot of memory if you're running tenths of paralel executions, but care should be taken to avoid polluting the global scope.
-Also some third party wdio services might not work propoerly under this context.
+Note that this might save a lot of memory if you're running tenths of parallel executions, but care should be taken to avoid polluting the global scope.
+Also, some third-party wdio services might not work properly under this context.

 ---